nRF24/CircuitPython_nRF24L01/docs/api.rst

 .. automethod:: circuitpython_nrf24l01.rf24.RF24.interrupt_config

-  Sets the configuration of the nRF24L01's IRQ (interrupt) pin.
-The signal from the nRF24L01's IRQ pin is active LOW. (write-only)
+  The digital signal from the nRF24L01's IRQ pin is active LOW. (write-only)

   :param bool data_recv: If this is `True`, then IRQ pin goes active when there is new data
       to read in the RX FIFO buffer.
+Default setting is `True`
   :param bool data_sent: If this is `True`, then IRQ pin goes active when a payload from TX
       buffer is successfully transmit.
+Default setting is `True`
   :param bool data_fail: If this is `True`, then IRQ pin goes active when maximum number of
       attempts to re-transmit the packet have been reached.
 If `auto_ack` attribute is disabled, then this IRQ event is not used.
+Default setting is `True`

   .. note:: To fetch the status (not configuration) of these IRQ flags, use the `irq_df`,
       `irq_ds`, `irq_dr` attributes respectively.